VictorMisyutin/Final-Project/readme.md

 To run the front-end, CD into "frontend" directory and run "npm start" To run the back-end, CD into "backend" directory and run "npm start"

+The front-end runs on localhost:3000 and the back-end runs on localhost:4000

 Both of these need to be running for the app to work correctly.

 I did a lot more than I thought I was going to because I was bored.